numantariq/SwiftPMLicensesGenerator/README.md

 The `LicencesGenerator` is a command-line tool designed to generate a list of licenses for dependencies added via Swift Package Manager by specifying the path to an Xcode project file.
 The tool automatically locates the `Package.resolved` file based on the provided project file path and generates a JSON file containing the licenses information.

-Here’s how to run the generator from the command line:
+Here’s how to run the generator from the command line from a folder with an Xcode project or Swift Package manager project.

 ```
-swift run SwiftPMLicensesGenerator <PathToXcodeProj>
+swift run SwiftPMLicensesGenerator
 ```

 #### Parameters
-- `<PathToXcodeProj>`: The path to the `.xcodeproj` file.
-This is used to derive the location of the `Package.resolved` file.
+- `<ProjectPath>`: (Optional) Path to the root directory with either an Xcode project or a Swift Package Manager project.
+Defaults to current directory.
-- `<PathToJsonOutputFile>`: (Optional) The path where the output JSON file containing the licenses should be written.
-Defaults to the current directory with the filename `licenses.json`.
+- `--output-json-file`: (Optional) Path to where the output JSON file should be written to.
+Defaults to the current directory with 'licenses.json'.
-- `--custom-build-path <PathToCustomBuildPath>`: (Optional) Specify a custom build directory path if not using the default DerivedData path.
+- `--custom-build-path`: (Optional) Specify a custom build directory path if not using the default DerivedData path.
 If provided, this path is used to locate the SourcePackages/checkouts directory.

 ### Output